ezl/svbtle/source/_posts/2012-11-13-financing-my-startup-with-my-401k.markdown

 categories: [startups, Rocket Lease, money, financing]
 ---

-As of 1 week ago, I am officially funding [Rocket Lease](www.rocketlease.com) with retirement fund money now.
+As of 1 week ago, I am officially funding [Rocket Lease](www.rocketlease.com) with retirement fund money.
 This was not a decision made in haste.
 You may think I'm an idiot, and you may be right.

 <strong style="color:#D20606">This is a statement of fact documenting an action I took, not a "How To" document or a recommendation for anyone to do the same.</strong>